ajd12342/CS251-Battleship/README.md

 ## Guide To Run Server

- - Run `build.sh` with `sudo` permissions to install the required dependencies and start the server as:

-        sudo bash build.sh
  - Find your ip address by running the following command in a terminal

         ifconfig
  - Add your ip address in the file `CS251-Battleship/Battleship/Battleship/settings.py` inside the list `ALLOWED_HOSTS` at line 28
+  - Run `build.sh` with `sudo` permissions to install the required dependencies and start the server as:

+        sudo bash build.sh <server_ip>
+  - If all the dependencies are already installed then, run the following to start the server:

+        bash run.sh <server_ip>

  ## Guide to Start Playing
  - Get the ip address of the server `<server_ip>`